stianhje/rdr3-decompiled-scripts.1232/README.md

 # Sources
 1. [rdr3-nativedb-data](https://github.com/alloc8or/rdr3-nativedb-data): Native table used for RDR3 & RDR-Console decompilation.
-2. CP from the FiveM Discord for the script data.
+2. CP from the Cfx.re/FiveM Discord for the script data.